- Corporate Citizenship

 Around 80% of the population in Mombasa, Kenya, use charcoal as fuel because of insufficient power supply.
 Harmful substances are produced when charcoal is burned, and these substances have caused the premature death rate to increase among Kenyan residents.
 Furthermore, the excess use of charcoal is exacerbating air pollution and accelerating deforestation.

 To solve this issue, Samsung Electronics stepped forward.
-As part of its measures against climate change, we signed an agreement with Green Development and found ways to help Mombasa residents lead their lives in a healthier environment.
+As part of its measures against climate change, we cooperated with Green Development and found ways to help Mombasa residents lead their lives in a healthier environment.
 Considering the fact that bio ethanol can be obtained at a low cost as there are relatively more sugar refineries in Kenya, Samsung Electronics invested one million euro to distribute cook stoves fueled by bio ethanol to Mombasa residents.
 As bio ethanol has a heat efficiency six-fold that of charcoal, this resulted in a dual effect of reducing the emission of harmful substances while ensuring its safe use in households.
 By distributing cook stoves, Samsung Electronics was able to contribute to a healthier and safer lifestyle of Mombasa residents as well as reduce greenhouse gas emissions.

 Together with Green Development, Samsung Electronics will continue its efforts to vitalize the regional economy and improve the environment by delivering education on the procurement, production, and sale of cook stoves and bio ethanol to the residents.